 UNICEF USA’s Mercury Fund is vital to UNICEF’s ability to prepare for and respond to humanitarian emergencies — saving time, money and lives.

-The Mercury Fund allows UNICEF Country Offices to scale up emergency preparedness measures and disaster risk reduction activities before a crisis occurs as well as respond in an efficient manner.
-A community’s ability to prepare for and cope with a disaster can prevent catastrophes and protect the vulnerable.
+The Mercury Fund allows UNICEF Country Offices to scale up emergency preparedness measures and disaster risk reduction activities before a crisis occurs, and respond efficiently during an emergency.
+A community’s ability to prepare for and cope with a crisis can prevent catastrophes and protect the vulnerable.
 When a community is unprepared, the result can be massive loss of life and the undermining of decades of social and economic progress, especially for children.

 Here are some ways the UNICEF USA Mercury Fund can help communities build resilience: